 Click on the link below to visit the website Citizens Against Housing at EPCAL where you will find more on this developing situation regarding the subdivision application and potential for large housing developments for the EPCAL property.

-For more on the history of EPCAL over the years since the property was given to the Town of Riverhead by the Navy and links to download additional EPCAL documents and the EPCAL subdivision maps go to the EPCAL History page link on the menu at the top or base of this page or click here
+To read more on the background of EPCAL over the years since the property was given to the Town of Riverhead by the Navy and find links to download additional EPCAL documents and the EPCAL subdivision maps go to the EPCAL History page link on the menu at the top or base of this page orclick here

 The Citizens Against Housing at EPCAL group working on the EPCAL housing zoning potential uses has been working on a strategy to eliminate the possibility of residential development there.
 A template letter to send to the Riverhead Town Board or to the media was created that may be used and customized by anyone to comment on this situation.
 Your review, comment, and use are welcomed.

 For a copy of the letter in Word format click here.